ronakupadhyaya/Horizons-week-05/day1/yelp/README.md

  * **Followers** `{{#each allFollowers}}...{{/each}}` display some details about the user's followers, including:
  	* **Display Name** -  `{{follower.displayName}}`
  	* **Location** - `{{follower.location}}`
- 	* **Number of Reviews** - `{{follower.reviews.length}}`
  * **Following** `{{#each allFollowing}}...{{/each}}` display some details about the users that the user is following, including:
  	* **Display Name** -  `{{following.displayName}}`
  	* **Location** - `{{following.location}}`
- 	* **Number of Reviews** - `{{following.reviews.length}}`

 ### Viewing ALL the Profiles 🏃 - `views/profiles.hbs`

-To have a central directory of Users where people can make friends, we will have a template dedicated to displaying all of the Users registered for our site.
+To have a central directory of Users where people can follow others, we will have a template dedicated to displaying all of the Users registered for our site.
 The result will look like:

 [mockup here]

-You will also want to display a button to "Add Friend" conditionally on whether or not the user accessing the page is already friends with a particular user - remember that `isFriend` method we wrote?
+You will also want to display a button to "Follow" conditionally on whether or not the user accessing the page is already following a particular user - remember that `isFollowing` method we wrote?

-You can call that method from Handlebars using a line inside of an `each` loop like: `{{#if this.isFriend(../user)`, given that the context object looks like: `{user: req.user, users: [Array]}` - the `../` notation will give you a parent scope in Handlebars.
+You can call that method from Handlebars using a line inside of an `each` loop like: `{{#if this.isFollowing(../user)`, given that the context object looks like: `{user: req.user, users: [Array]}` - the `../` notation will give you a parent scope in Handlebars.

 ### Adding the Routes 🌀 - `routes/index.js`
 Now that you have the view templates and models for setting up Users and their relationships (Follows), it's time to make it all accessible through Express routes (`router.get` and `router.post`!).